GrandpaBond/pxt-heading/README.md

 due to the buggy itself (i.e. fixed metalwork and motor magnets close to the microbit mounting-point).

 Finally we'll need to balance up the detected field-strengths (depending where you are located on the globe) so that we can apply simple trigonometry to compute the angular bearing with respect to North.

+As the buggy spins, the magnetic field-vector sweeps out a cone.
+In the fully general case, this projects onto the plane of each pair of orthogonal axes (XY,YZ,ZX) as an ellipse with a certain eccentricity.
+We will get the best heading discrimination from the plane with the least eccentric ellipse, and having selected those two axes, we'll need to transform readings around the ellipse so that they lie on a circle, giving a relative angle that can (eventually) be offset by a fixed bias to return the true heading.

 ## heading.scan()
 It is obviously not feasible for this extension to know how to turn your buggy in any particular direction, so you